arp95/collatil_biomarker_gyn/README.md

 ## Manuscript files
-Please find the required manuscript documents over here (manuscript/Article File.docx, manuscript/Supplementary Information.pdf)<br>
+Please find the required manuscript documents over here (manuscript/Article File.docx, manuscript/Supplementary Information.pdf, and manuscript/Response to Referees.docx)<br>

 ## Packages Required
+Python, R, and Matlab were used for this study.<br>
-The packages required for running this code are Matlab, PyTorch, Numpy, Openslide, PIL, OpenCV, Pandas, Sksurv, Sklearn, and Matplotlib.<br>
+The packages required for running this code are PyTorch, Numpy, Openslide, PIL, OpenCV, Pandas, Sksurv, Sklearn, and Matplotlib.<br>

 ## Data used in the study